dxw/node-for-rails-devs/level_01.md

 ## NPM

-`npm` is the equivalent of `bundler`. `yarn` does the same job, and we could standardise on that - it has stronger locking of packages, which might be good.
+`npm` is the equivalent of `bundler`. `yarn` does the same job, but uses a different lockfile syntax.

 nvm can help us make sure it's all good to go: `nvm install-latest-npm`